nagydani/seedling/seed/TUTORIAL.md

 " THE quick brown FOX jumps over THE lazy DOG." typevowels
 ```

 The output, as expected, is `EuioOuoeEaO`.
-What if we want
+What if we
-to filter for either vowels or blanks?
-We just use
+want to filter for either vowels or whitespace?
+We just
-disjunction:
+use disjunction with a filter that filters for
+whitespace (`ws`):

 ```
 {: typevowelwords ( a -( emit )- )